Updated 28 Oct 2023

-Graphics Quality setting.
-Note that this lowers the performance.
+Graphics Quality setting to see fewer of them.
+(Note that this lowers the performance.)
 Depending on your machine, you may not be able to remove them completely.
 See the Graphics settings documentation for further information.

-Explanation: the large shapes are the LOD (Level Of Detail) system simplifying the voxel model in real time to keep the framerate high.
+Explanation: the large shapes are the LOD system simplifying the voxel model in real time to keep the framerate high.
 It groups together voxels that are far away.

 Max Ray Depth.

 If Avoyd stops working or shuts down, follow those steps: